Christian-Roedlach/ILPCR/README.md

 ### 4.1.1 Program 01_feature_ext/14_lidar_preprocessing.cpp

 The program is used to preprocess the 3D model \ac{PCD}.
-Please refere to the library or the thesis for the available presets.
+Please refer to the library or the thesis for the available presets.

 ```console
 Usage: ./14_lidar_preprocessing <input cloud [.pcd]> [-t <feature type>] [-s scale_factor] \n \